 That bit of Proustian mind-wandering lead Damianista to the thought, “Hey, why not do a post where we follow along in Damian’s footsteps throughout London?”
 “Isn’t that a bit stalkery?”
 I worried.
 “Nah,” we both concluded.
 Happily, Damian knows we are the most harmless variety of stalkers he could ever have.
 So, here it is, a catalog of all the places and sites where we “saw” Damian, characters he’s played, and stories he’s been a part of in his beloved home town.

-My husband Lewisto wrote this post about how he became a Damian Lewis fan last year.
+My husband Lewisto wrote this post about how he became a Damian Lewis fan a few years ago.
 While it is an extremely funny story centered around Damian, it is quite personal and says as much about the two of us as about Damian.
-That is why I shared it exactly a year ago on our 21st anniversary (day 1 being the day we started dating) and I am sharing it again today on our 22nd 🙂 Since it is Lewisto’s story I do not intend to give any spoilers but I cannot help say if you think of Carrie and Brody as the best cat and mouse you have ever seen… you ain’t seen nothing yet 😀
+That is why I am sharing it again this week marking our 24th wedding anniversary!
+Since it is Lewisto’s story I do not intend to give any spoilers but I cannot help say if you think of Carrie and Brody as the best cat and mouse you have ever seen… you ain’t seen nothing yet 😀

 Folks, I have a fun story to tell.

 First, let me put the record straight: We are a lucky generation.
 Our life time has given us geniuses of all sorts, from Maradona to Michael Jackson, to Jean-Georges Vongerichten, Banksy, Steve Jobs, Mandela, Philip Glass, Haruki Murakami, Serena Williams…. and our very own Damian Lewis.
 Continue reading ““Is She the Tutor?”
 Or Throwback Thursday to American Buffalo Stage Door”

 Hi everyone!
 Damianista welcomes you to a NEW Fan Story Tuesday!